-If an employee or worker needs to self-isolate, the employer should:
+If an employee or worker self-isolates, the employer should:

 - support them while they're at home, including their wellbeing and mental health

 - consider making changes to the workplace to stop further spread

-If an employee or worker is not able to work because they're ill with COVID-19 or cannot work from home while self-isolating, they must get any sick pay they're entitled to.
+If an employee or worker is not able to work because they're ill with COVID-19, they must get any sick pay they're entitled to.

 Someone might have to self-isolate more than once during the COVID-19 pandemic.
-Employers should support them in the same way each time.
+Employers should support them each time.